what3words/w3w-swift-components/Documentation/Map/map.md

 --------
 <img src="map.png" width="140" style="float: right; padding: 16px;">

-This document covers the functions available in any `W3WMapViewProtocol` conforming class.
+This document covers the functions available in all what3words map components.

+These functions are defined in the `W3WMapViewProtocol` protocol.

-The `W3WMapHelper`, `W3WMapView` and `W3WMapViewController` classes all do conform to `W3WMapViewProtocol`.
+The `W3WMapHelper`, `W3WMapView` and `W3WMapViewController` classes all conform to `W3WMapViewProtocol`.

-`W3WMapView` is a `MKMapView`, and `W3WMapViewController` is a `UIViewController` which provides a simple interactive map which can return `W3WSuggestion`s on user selection.  `W3WMapHelper` conforms to `MkMapViewDelegate` and is designed to be an easy way to get what3words functionality into you existing map view.
+`W3WMapView` is a `MKMapView`, and `W3WMapViewController` is a `UIViewController` which provides a simple interactive map which can return `W3WSuggestion`s on user selection.  `W3WMapHelper` conforms to `MkMapViewDelegate` and is designed to be an easy way to get what3words functionality into your existing map view.

-These components depend on [what3words swift wrapper](https://github.com/what3words/w3w-swift-wrapper).
+These components depend on [what3words swift wrapper](https://github.com/what3words/w3w-swift-wrapper) for common what3words type definitions.

 Reference
 ---------